 - In-product surveys, session replays, and heatmaps in one platform

-- AI study creator that generates recommended survey questions from product usage data
+- AI study creator that recommends survey questions from product usage data

-- AI-generated insights linking survey response patterns to session behavior
+- Automated insight summaries linking survey responses to session behavior

 - Integrations with Mixpanel, Amplitude, Segment, Optimizely, and Slack